greghive/Splashy/README.md

 }
 ```

-- Republishing values emitted by the search request to the `@Published` search state property with internally managed subscription life cycle.
+- Republishing values emitted by the search request to the `@Published` search state property using `assign(to:)` with internally managed subscription life cycle.
 Plus using `switchToLatest` to cancel debounced inflight search requests. 🤯

 ```swift
 @Published var searchTerm = ""